 Fort Collins is home to Colorado State University, and it’s always at the top of one best-of list or another.
 Buzzfeed even went as far to call Fort Collins the greatest city on Earth.
 That’s like the best of best-of honors.

-Although it’s hard to narrow down, here are eight of the best ways to experience Fort Collins over a weekend trip:
+Although it’s hard to narrow down, here are some of the best ways to experience Fort Collins.

 Explore Old Town: Real Life Disneyland